kpinkowski/payment-schedule-api/README.md

 # Recruitment Task for TravelPlanet
-The docker setup is based on Kévin Dunglas's [Symfony docker](https://github.com/dunglas/symfony-docker).
+- The docker setup is based on Kévin Dunglas's [Symfony docker](https://github.com/dunglas/symfony-docker).
-The whole REST API is based on API Platform.
+- The whole REST API is based on API Platform.
+- The CQRS pattern is implemented and integrated with symfony/messenger to handle commands and queries asynchronously on separate buses.

 ## Requirements
 - Docker Compose v2.10+